Puglord6383/BS-CL-Tracker/README.md

 ## Usage

-It's recommended to run this script on a server or, if you're on Windows, use Task Scheduler to run the program every 10 minutes during Club League weeks.
+It's recommended to run this script on a server or, if you're on Windows, use Task Scheduler to run the program every once and a while.
 To automate the script execution, you can create a Basic Task in Task Scheduler and set the trigger to Daily, then set the "Repeat task every" option to 10 minutes (or whatever time you like) for a duration of 24 hours.
 You can adjust the timings according to your needs.

 To avoid rate limiting from the API, the program waits for 1 second after each API request.
 The API allows for 100 requests per minute.
 You may edit this if you need it to run faster for some reason.